5kRuby/MA2/README.md

 Here is a little rundown of what each macro does.

-EXEC WIDTH.xml - Expand of Contract Executor Width
+EXEC WIDTH.xml - Expand/Contract Executor Width
   1. Select Executor Number (prompted)
-  2. Select Width you'd like 1-5 (Prompted)
+  2. Select Width you'd like 1-5 (Prompted) - Make sure you have the width available to expand depending on what size you want.

 EXEC BUTTON ASSIGN.xml - Assign an Executor a specific Button Assignment.
   1. Select Executor # (prompted)